omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 	network = ${targetTypeName}
 	</#if>

-We need this file only if we are creating a simulation.
+We need the INI file only if we are creating a simulation.
 If the current type is not 'simulation', an empty file will be generated and it will not be copied to the destination folder.